seli-br25/RowTogether_VR/README.md

 - fixed goal sync
 	- applied implementations considering various edgeaces for masterclient siwtch, late join or in room game over triggers.
 - added support for grabbing paddle out of hand of other player

+14.12.24
+- refactored networked spawner
+	- previously seat update, availability and seating was all fetched on join and applied by local player, which could lead to potential concurrency issues
+	- information for seating was fetched via room options, which had somewhat big delay on initialization and fetching
+	- new system uses photon view and IpunObservable
+	- for changes see above note regarding seat setup
+	- ghost observers now implemented